talebox/.github/technicals.md

-# Technicals
+# Hardware
+1. Small: 2x1x1 in max size.
+2. Low power: 10W MAX under load.
+Idle should be <1W.

 ## Hardware
-- Low power: 10W MAX under load.
-Idle should be <1W.
-- Portable: 2x1x1in max size
-- Simple to use/maintain/replace/clone/expand/modify (we'll see what else has to give to meet these).

-### The box
+### Ideas
 Ideally an open architecture like OpenRISC/RISC-V but for now we'll settle for ARM:

 **SOC Brand**